(Dia de Entrenamiento Para Ir al Bano)

 Ziana is full of joy.
 She loves to sing, dance, count and learn new things.
 She is a blessing to all she comes into contact with.

-Oakland native, Akilah Trinay, is the proud mother of 2-year-old Ziana Washington.
+Oakland native, Akilah Trinay, is the proud mother of now 4-year-old, Ziana Washington.
 She was inspired to write a children’s book after exploring the joys and challenges of single motherhood.
 Akilah Trinay is the author of the fictional urban novel Beyond the Hurt.
 She also owns Revision Publishing LLC.
 She resides in the Bay Area with her daughter and supportive family.

 Potty Training Tips and Tricks...